EDB Postgres for Kubernetes provides a plugin for kubectl to manage a cluster in Kubernetes.

 And the content of the same in plain text using the following commands:

-a rollout restart for a certain cluster.
+for a certain cluster.
 This is useful to apply

 configuration changes to cluster dependent objects, such as ConfigMaps